WWE Superstar Shake-Up: AJ Styles To ‘RAW’ And Other Trades That Should Happen [Opinion]

 Would Cesaro or Sami Zayn thrive on SmackDown Live?

 As stated above, my third theoretical scenario for an AJ Styles trade to RAW in WWE’s Superstar Shake-Up would have Cesaro, sans his erstwhile tag team partner Sheamus, going to SmackDown Live with Sami Zayn.
 These two men have probably been rumored to be heading to the blue brand longer than anyone else, and Zayn’s desire to be traded was a key element of a recent storyline he had with Braun Strowman and recently-fired RAW GM Mick Foley.
-But would it be a good idea to send one or both of these RAW mid-carders to SmackDown as singles wrestlers?
+However, would it be a good idea to send one or both of these RAW mid-carders to SmackDown as singles wrestlers?

 Due to SmackDown lacking overall depth, especially in the mid-card, it won’t just be a good idea, but a great idea.
 With John Cena taking a sabbatical to focus on his film career, the blue brand needs babyfaces, so why not get two of them?
 At 36-years-old, Cesaro’s window of opportunity is closing, and it’s about time he at least end up in a situation where he could fight for a main event title, if not exactly win one.
 The WWE Superstar Shake-Up serves as a perfect opportunity for this.